 What Does FICO do?

-On the other side of this numerical credit score union, FICO’s role is to provide the advanced algorithm responsible for crunching data from the big 3 into your actual numerical credit score.
-It’s that simple – Equifax, Experian & TransUnion provide data and FICO calculates that data into your credit score for each bureau.
+On the other side of this credit union, FICO’s role is to provide the advanced algorithm responsible for crunching the big 3’s data into your numerical credit score.
+It’s that simple – Equifax, Experian & TransUnion provide data.
+Then, FICO calculates that data into a credit score.

 50 + Different FICO Score Models

 FICO is short for Fair Issacs Corporation.
 FICO is a company that (among many other products) produces credit score calculations used to determine your credit score.
 In fact, to date FICO owns over 50 credit scoring models used worldwide.
-These 50+ scoring models each potentially crunch the data provided by Equifax, Experian & TransUnion into a different numerical credit score for you.
+These 50+ scoring models (aka – algorithms) each crunch the data provided by Equifax, Experian & TransUnion into a different numerical credit score for you.

 While it sounds complex, the truth is having 50+ different credit score models (and therefore up to 50 different credit scores at a time) makes the lending world a better place.
 In short, having multiple variations of tailor fit FICO credit score models helps lenders make prudent lending decisions relative to how a consumer performs related to a specific sector or credit type.

 Credit Data + FICO Calc = Credit Score

-In conclusion, FICO, Equifax, Experian and TransUnion combine to create the credit scores your mortgage lender sees.
-The big 3 feed data about you into a fancy calculation created by FICO.
-The end result is your credit score.
+In conclusion, FICO along with Equifax, Experian and TransUnion combine to create the credit scores your mortgage lender sees.
+The big 3 bureaus feed data about you into a fancy calculation created by FICO.
+The end result is your credit score – all 50 + of them!

 In conclusion, a way to sum this all up and tie what your understanding was prior to reading this article with what it is now is this – there are 2 ways to say what credit score your lender used: